-Chimney breasts and fireplaces Repair category 2 Notes There is wear and tear to the fire bricks and associated fittings.
+Chimney breasts and fireplaces Repair category 1 Notes There is corrosion evident to the wood burning stove.
+A wood burning stove has been installed within the living room.
+It is assumed that the installation complies with the Building Standards.
 Flues should ideally be swept and tested on an annual basis.

 Internal decorations

 Repair category 2

-Notes There is wear and tear to decorative finishes along with a number of drawing pin holes.
-Redecoration should be anticipated.
+Notes There is wear and tear to decorative finishes.